mskcc/msk-ancestry/README.md

 This expects the Snakemake file in the current working directory.
 You can modify the ***config.yaml*** file to change the input file or output directory.
 By default, it uses the ***metadata/samples.tsv*** file as input.

+### NOTE:
+- Currently the config file points to the resource files in juno.
+These files will have to copied and the config file will have to be modified if you want to run this on a machine that cannot access these files.
+- The sample name can only have alphanumeric characters, underscore (\_) or hyphen (-).
+If it has any other characters, the workflow will fail.